icexin/gocraft/README.md

 - TAB to toggle flying mode.
 - SPACE to jump.
 - Left and right click to add/remove block.
-- E,R to circle thround the blocks.
+- E,R to cycle through the blocks.

 ## Roadmap